Derek Taylor: Work as an author

 In 1973 he wrote a very informal memoir, As Time Goes By, published by Sphere Books and reprinted by its Abacus imprint the following year.
 (It was re-issued in 2018.)

 Over 1978–79, Taylor collaborated again with Harrison, helping him to complete his autobiography, I, Me, Mine, published in 1980 by Genesis Publications.
 The following year, Taylor's on-set account of the production of Raiders of the Lost Ark was published as The Making of Raiders of The Lost Ark by Ballantine Books.
 He subsequently wrote his own autobiography, Fifty Years Adrift, published in December 1983 by Genesis, for which Harrison provided a glowing introduction to the signed, limited-edition volume.
 Only 2000 copies were printed, and the book quickly became a collector's item after Harrison joined Taylor in promoting the publication.

 In 1987, Taylor's It Was Twenty Years Ago Today (published by Bantam Press in the UK, and Fireside for Simon & Schuster in the US) celebrated the twentieth anniversary of the release of the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band.
 It provides a detailed documentary of the people and events that shaped the album and the wider events of the Summer of Love counterculture.
 The book includes archive interviews and photographs as well as extensive transcripts from a Granada TV documentary, which was also titled It Was Twenty Years Ago Today and for which Taylor served as consultant.

 As Time Goes By: Living in the Sixties (Rock and Roll Remembrances Series No 3) (Popular Culture Ink) was published in June 1990 in the US.

 Getting sober...and loving it!, co-authored with his wife Joan Taylor, was released in 1992.
 The book collects personal experiences from alcoholics, including himself, combined with practical information.
 Ringo Starr wrote the foreword.

 In the UK Bois Books published What You Cannot Finish and Take A Sad Song in 1995, coinciding with the release of the Beatles Anthology (Taylor was extensively interviewed for the TV program).
 Posthumous volumes include Beatles (Ebury Press 1999).
 In addition, an audio CD, Here There and Everywhere: Derek Taylor Interviews The Beatles, was released on the Thunderbolt label in 2001.

 Death

-Taylor died of throat cancer at his home in Sudbury, Suffolk, on 8 September 1997, aged 65.
-At the time of his death he was still working for Apple, helping to compile the Beatles Anthology book.
+Taylor died of throat cancer at his home, Brundon Mill, near Sudbury, Suffolk, on 8 September 1997, aged 65.
+At the time of his death he was still working for Apple Corps, helping to compile the Beatles Anthology book.
 Harrison, Aspinall, Palin, Neil Innes and Jools Holland attended his funeral in Sudbury, Suffolk on 12 September.